otrv4/otrv4/otrv4.md

 This is the first message of the DAKE.
 Bob sends it to Alice to commit to a choice of D-H key.
 A valid Pre-key message is generated as follows:

+1. Create a version advertisement.
+How to do this is detailed [here] (#creating-a-version-advertisement)
-1. Choose a random ephemeral D-H key pair:
+2. Choose a random ephemeral ECDH key pair:
   * secret key `i` a random element from `Z_q` (446 bits).
   * public key `G1*i`
-2. Generates an ephemeral DH private key pair:
+3. Generates an ephemeral D-H private key pair:
   * secret key `x_i` (448 bits). // TODO: confirm this size.
   * and a public key `X_i = g3 ^ x_i`.